Zoom Keyboard Shortcuts

 Is there a keyboard shortcut for switching between Zoom's Gallery and Speaker view during a meeting?

-Yes — Alt+F2 cycles the active meeting view between Speaker View and Gallery View on Windows and Mac, letting you switch how participants are displayed without navigating the View menu in the top-right corner of the meeting window.
+Yes — Alt+F2 switches to Gallery View and Alt+F1 switches to Speaker View on Windows, letting you switch how participants are displayed without navigating the View menu in the top-right corner of the meeting window.